 For the seeds that are not ready to be out in the wild yet, we need to store them properly.

 Find a glass jar or a mason jar in your kitchen, preferably the one with an airtight lid.
 Place your seeds in the jar.
 For better protection from moist or water droplets, put in some desiccant or moisture absorbing gel.

 After the rainy or cold season passes, you can start to sow your seeds.
 It’s best to use them 3-6 months after storage.
 Because the older the seeds get, the more it can affect the germination rates.
 I've had some old aden seeds that wouldn't germinate past this time frame.

 Here's an Instructable post showing you how to save the desert rose seeds:

 Would I Recommend Mr.Ko Adenium Seeds?

 Overall, would we recommend Mr. Ko?
-As you may guess, yes!
+As you may have guessed, yes!
 We are satisfied with the price, the delivery, and especially the seeds.
 They also provide great tips on sowing and cultivating the plants.
 We were actually surprised to get an email at 7am in the morning from them answering one of our concerns.